Teapots for Every Taste

 - Step 9.
 Apply the result by pressing the button .
 The simple pattern and muted color remind one of the formal oriental tea ceremony.

 Click the pictire to see this teapot for the tea ceremony in a larger window

 Note: If the selection was not precise or the object's borders were not sharp enough to draw a precise outline, you can touch-up the borders with a blur tool of a small size after using AKVIS Decorator.
-For example, in Photoshop you can apply Blur Tool with Strength=30%, in Paint Shop Pro you can use Soften Tool with Opacity=30%.
+For example, you can apply Blur tool with Radius = 1.5.

 Decorator v.
 6.0 - Free 10-day Trial